yuxel/fe-test-case/Readme.md

 In this test case, I want to see you to implement;

 * design with valid/semantic HTML5 and SASS/Less.
-You can use any framework you want on JavaScript side (Angular, jQuery, etc)
+You can use any framework you want on JavaScript side (Angular, jQuery, etc).
+Include this framework with *bower*
 * use grunt/gulp tasks to compile less/sass, combine them into one css
 * use grunt/gulp tasks to combine javascript files into one js files
 * logo, search icon, basket icon and hamburger menu icon (on mobile page) should be in "sprite" file. so, use grunt/gulp tasks to automate this process (see grunt-spritesmith for details)
-* use a plugin for the image carousel
+* use a plugin for the image carousel and use bower to include this plugin
 * document the code you've written with comments

-Have your time to build this test case.
+Take your time to build this test case.
 You can send the result anytime you want.
 But please keep track time and tell us how much time you spent on this case.